An interactive/static data visualization generation system

 For the power-users on my team, Vallenato supports bespoke interactives.
 Users can simply select

 Custom project when running the command-line script and the system generates a project folder complete with the bare-yet-prefilled necessities: a .js entry point, an .html file to see their work locally, and a custom stylesheet for any alterations on top of the common styles that all projects pull from.
 From there, users can install whatever project-specific dependency they require to complete the graphic.
 I recently built a tracker (best viewed on desktop) that combines maps and charts in one project using this method.

 Adobe Illustrator-to-HTML utility script to turn specially-crafted static

 .ai files into responsive SVGs for the web.
-This utility has been invaluable for CFR Digital's Editorial team, as they must often respond to news topics with explanatory infographics.
+This utility has been invaluable for the CFR Digital Editorial team, as they must often rapidly respond to news topics with explanatory infographics.

 - Project-level dependencies

 - Custom projects for interactives that require more or less than the default billboard/D3 configuration

 - Shared resources (CSS, JS, images, data)